Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Experiments and Results

-For the proposed geodesic-based feature, the spherical mapping is straightforward since we have the geodesic flow that maps the mesh vertices to the corresponding vertices on a sphere surface (\textit{i.e.} the normal velocity vector field, $\Vec{T}$), and only the interpolation to the unit sphere was required to compute inter-correlations between individuals' motion patterns.
+For the proposed geodesic-based feature, the spherical mapping was straightforward since we have the geometric flow that maps the mesh vertices to their corresponding vertices on a sphere surface (see Appendices~\ref{Appendix A} and~\ref{Appendix B} for more details), and only the surface resampling (i.e. the next step) was required to compute inter-correlations between individuals' motion patterns.

-The next step consisted of measuring similarities between individual's motion patterns (i.e. between the individual time-average feature vectors) using a temporal inter-subject comparison (vertex-to-vertex) based on a spherical interpolation of vertices and their corresponding texture values to the unit sphere using the Kdtree interpolation approach included in the Spherical Demons framework~\cite{yeo2009spherical}.
+The second step consisted of measuring similarities between individual's motion patterns (i.e. between the individual time-average feature vectors) using a temporal inter-subject comparison (vertex-to-vertex) based on a spherical interpolation of vertices and their corresponding texture values in the unit sphere using the Kdtree interpolation approach for surface resampling, included in the Spherical Demons framework~\cite{yeo2009spherical}.

-Fig. \ref{fig:spherical_maps} illustrates the projection of each temporal feature vector on the unit sphere for the simulated sequence.
-The first column represents the reference feature maps; while the second and third columns represent the feature changes at maximal range of motion w.r.t the reference state.
+Fig.~\ref{fig:spherical_maps} shows the quality of feature projections on the unit sphere for the simulated sequence.
+In clinical practice, such projections will provide full 4D information using a common and simple shape representation to easily localize the most important and common deformations at the population level.

-Figure~\ref{fig:pipeline_sphMap} illustrates the proposed pipeline for measuring the similarity between two shape patterns with different resolution based on the normalized proposed feature.
+Fig.~\ref{fig:pipeline_sphMap} illustrates the complete pipeline for measuring the similarity between two surfaces with different resolutions based on the normalized proposed feature.
+All the results of inter-subject comparison using LBO spherical parameterization are given in Fig.~\ref{fig:distMat_sphAllFeat}.
+These results are consistent with those obtained using deformation depth as a global metric for inter-subject comparisons.
+They confirm the ability of our descriptor to discriminate between normal and abnormal motion.